-- means end stage liver failure with the following symptoms: permanent jaundice or ascites or encephalopathy. - means end stage liver failure which meets the definition above and is not directly or indirectly caused by alcohol or drug abuse.
+TR KC means end stage liver failure with the following permanent symptoms: jaundice or ascites or encephalopathy.
+MT means end stage liver failure which meets the the definition above and is not directly or indirectly caused by alcohol or drug abuse.